juaruiura/crm-backend/README.md

   - **_@Recieves:_** a customer {id}
   - **_@Returns:_** the deleted customer

-The /users endpoints require the authenticated user to be admin (isAdmin: true) At /users we have:
+The /users endpoints requires the authenticated user to be admin (isAdmin: true) At /users we have:

 - **GET /users** -> Lists all users in the database.